thompsizzle/cloud-infrastructures/AWS/S3_hello_world/README.md

 ### Terraform output

-The terminal will output the DNS name of the load balancer after execution of `terraform apply`.
-Copy the DNS name and paste into browser to visit one of our EC2 instances over the public internet.
+The terminal will output the endpoint of the S3 static website after execution of `terraform apply`.
+Copy the endpoint address and paste into browser to visit your static website hosted by S3.

 ## Least privilege access